There are now 3 possible online modes for units:

 - This unit focuses on the assessment and development of the capabilities for energy release in exercising humans, studied in relation to the requirements of scientific training principles for elite sport performance.
 Factors affecting performance such as environment, diet, ergogenic aids and jet lag are also examined.

-- Students are able to (1) demonstrate an understanding of human adaptation to training across a variety of training methods; (2) produce appropriate training programs for aerobic, anaerobic, strength and flexibility improvement; (2) be cognisant of the broad spectrum of specific factors which can affect athletic performance (diet, environment, ergogenic aids, etc.); (3) advise athletes and coaches on training and other factors important to assisting the achievement of peak performance; and (4) be better equipped to self-train for athletic competition.
+- Students are able to (1) demonstrate an understanding of human adaptation to training across a variety of training methods; (2) produce appropriate training programs for aerobic, anaerobic, strength and flexibility improvement; (3) demonstrate an understanding of the broad spectrum of specific factors which can affect athletic performance (diet, environment, ergogenic aids, etc.); and (4) advise athletes and coaches on training and other factors important to assisting the achievement of peak performance.

-- Indicative assessments in this unit are as follows: (1) a mid-semester in-class test and (2) an end-of-semester examination.
+- Indicative assessments in this unit are as follows: (1) online quiz; (2) written assessment; and (3) an end-of-semester examination.
 Further information is available in the unit outline.